-contact the OEM for availability of such products.
+contact the OEM to or availability of sucr n products.

 Many sling OEMs offer products to protect their slings from damage.
 Activities should

 Sling Protection

 Ensure the rigging configuration is stable, and slings cannot slide off the sling protection.
 The level of protection required is based on potential damage at the contact interface.
 Damage potential levels are classified as abrasion, bearing, and cutting.
 The level of protection chosen shall be commensurate with the type of damage potential.